 - 1.1.
 Government guidance suggests that in order to manage new wind energy development each Local Authority should consider designated areas which are potentially suitable for wind energy development in their Local Plan. - 1.2.
-The purpose of this document is to provide an assessment of the extent and distribution of planning and environmental considerations that could affect the potential suitability of areas in South Tyneside for onshore wind energy development.
-The analysis has then been used to understand whether it is appropriate to identify potentially suitable areas for wind turbine development in the Draft Local Plan 2021-2039. - 1.3.
-The methodology outlined in this document, responds to national policy and guidance regarding wind energy.
-The National Planning Policy Framework (NPPF) states that a proposed wind energy development involving one or more turbines should not be considered acceptable unless it is in an area identified as suitable for wind energy development in the development plan. - 1.4.
+Recent changes to national policy mean that suitable sites for wind energy development no longer have to be allocated in a development plan for development to be considered acceptable.
+Onshore wind energy development proposals will be treated the same as any other energy development proposal and considered on a case by case basis. - 1.3.
+The purpose of this document is to provide an assessment of the extent and distribution of planning and environmental considerations that could affect the potential suitability of areas in South Tyneside for onshore wind energy development and to inform the suitability of proposed sites for wind energy development. - 1.4.
+The methodology outlined in this document, responds to national policy and guidance regarding wind energy. - 1.5.
 This report will set out the context for the identification of potential suitable areas for wind energy development from a climate change and policy perspective (Sections 2 & 3 respectively).
 Section 3 will outline the methodology used for the constraints mapping process, providing a justification for the buffers and separation distances used to identify areas with potential suitability for wind energy development.
-Section 4 outlines the constraint mapping outcomes.
+Section 4 outlines the constraint mapping outcomes. - 1.6.
+Since the first version of this document (2022), an exercise was undertaken with Sunderland City Council to refine the accuracy of the Green Belt boundary around the International Advanced Manufacturing Park (IAMP).
+The mapping exercise for this study was updated to reflect the changes.